 “Com amor” literally means “with love”.
 This might serve as your last pinch of romance in your Portuguese love letter.Do seu amor, [+ name of the writer]

 If you are confident enough to say that you are the beloved sweetheart of the reader, you might want to use the sentence above, which means “from your beloved/sweetheart” in Portuguese.

 With those closing notes, you conclude your love letter!
-You are now ready to dive into the sea of romantic words Portuguese offers you, don’t feel discouraged if it seems hard, what really counts is the fact that you just showed your feelings and took your time to spread them.Conclusion
+You are now ready to dive into the sea of romantic words Portuguese offers you.
+Don’t feel discouraged if it seems complicated; what counts is that you just showed your feelings and took the time to express them.Conclusion